NHLStenden-CVDS/TwirreArduino/README.md

 * Start Sloeber
 * Ensure Arduino DUE files are available (Arduino > Preferences > Arduino > Platforms and Boards > arduino > Arduino SAM boards... > [select latest version])
 * Load project into Sloeber (File > Import... > General > Existing projects into workspace)
+* Sloeber seems to store the absolute path for the compiler in the project file, which is not updated on importing the project.
+To fix this, right-click the project, go to "Properties" > "Arduino", and press "Apply & Close".
+This will update the compiler path for your system.
 * Press 'upload' button (if needed, follow instructions for setting port)

 ## License